 - Decoding process

 In today’s scenario, several communication channels are accessible to people.
-They can have conversations face-to-face, exchange phone calls, send and receive text messages, send emails or use social media platforms.
+They can have conversations face-to-face, exchange phone calls, send and receive text messages, send emails, push to talk (PTT), or use social media platforms.
 Reports, signs, fliers and leaflets, brochures, advertisements, letters, television and radio are also communication channels.

 Before written words were invented, language was mainly using the auditory means of transmission, through grunts, whistles or drumbeats.
 In some cases, it was tactile or visual, such as drawings, hand signals, fire or smoke signals.
 Communication only has one channel – sensory.
 Language is dynamic because there could be daily changes as its dictionary can add new words daily.
 The basic steps in communication remain unchanged, therefore, communication is considered static.